Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

-We aim to understand how quality of data used to form the POM\hide{\AAAcritical{Is want to understand awkward/too colloquial?} \hide{the }correctness of POMs} impacts trajectory estimates when we assume low confidence in our map, which would occur when we have not collected sufficient past trajectories to converge to the true distribution.
-To do so, we measure \hide{the }accuracy using \hide{the }absolute trajectory error (ATE) on 10 sequences from the KITTI dataset \cite{kitti_odometry} and compare against the output of LeGO-LOAM \cite{legoloam2018}, a state-of-the-art lidar-inertial odometry and mapping algorithm.
-Though our approach supports 3D, we use a 2D projection for these experiments\AAA{Is projection the right word? the action method was slightly more involved and hopefully less distorted, but maybe that doesn't matter}\hide{ of the data}. \hide{Our approach requires three types of data as input: odometry estimates, object detections from the trajectory to optimize, and the POM for the environment. }We use the trajectory estimate of LeGO-LOAM for our odometry constraints.
-The object detections are derived from global poses of ``car'' instances in the SemanticKITTI dataset \cite{semantic_kitti}, which contains \hide{instance and class }labels for lidar scan points in the KITTI benchmark. \hide{After transforming all points for each instance to the global frame, we obtain an object's pose from the centroid of the points and the orientation of the long edge of a 2D bounding box fit to the points. }The object detections are created by transforming the global object pose into each of the frames in which the instance was observed. \hide{To improve computation time, we use the object detections from every 20th node in the trajectory. }
+We aim to understand how quality of data used to form the POM impacts trajectory estimates when we have not captured the full distribution of objects and we assume low confidence in our map, which would occur when we have not collected sufficient past trajectories to converge to the true distribution.
+To do so, we measure accuracy using absolute trajectory error (ATE) on 10 sequences from the KITTI dataset \cite{kitti_odometry} and compare against the output of LeGO-LOAM \cite{legoloam2018}, a state-of-the-art lidar-inertial odometry and mapping algorithm.
+Though our method supports 3D, we use a 2D projection for these experiments to match the 2D projection used for object observations.
+The trajectory estimates of LeGO-LOAM serve as our odometry constraints.
+We demonstrate our approach using both semantically-labeled points and object poses.
+In both cases, data is derived from ``car'' instances in the SemanticKITTI dataset \cite{semantic_kitti}, which contains labels for lidar scan points in the KITTI benchmark (sequence 01 was excluded due to lack of ``car'' observations).
+The labeled points come directly from the dataset and object detections are created by transforming the global pose of each object into the frame in which the instance was observed.